 Pull the latest commits before working:

-Make and run any tests if necessary.
-Follow project instructions for this; They can usually be found in the project’s readme file
+Run tests if they exist.
+Follow project instructions for this; They can usually be found in the project’s README file

 Checkout the latest commits from your forked project: